gg0h/gg0h/README.md

 ## Hi there I'm Matthew 👋

 ### CS Undergraduate | Web Developer | Cybersecurity Novice
-- ❗️ I’ve recently started playing ctfs
+- ❗️ I’ve recently started studying for the OSCP
 - 🐍 I like Python
 - 💬 How to reach me: [Twitter]